victorteokw/graphql-joker/README.md

 In the above example, `/.*@.*\..*/` means that this field matches this regexp, `!` means required, and `$` means unique.

+Existing type modifiers includes:
+- `!` required
+- `^` index
+- `$` unique
+- `/regexp/` string only, matches the regexp or not
+- `<=n` max for number types, maxlength for string type
+- `>=n` min for number types, minlength for string type

 ## Default Values

-You can specify default value to a field with the following syntax.
+You can specify default value to a primitive field with the following syntax.

 ``` bash
 amur resource Post 'title:String!:Untitled' 'lastUpdate:Date!:`Date.now`'
 ```

+Here, title's default value is `'Untitled'`, and lastUpdate's default value is `Date.now`.
+It's a calculated default value, so surround with a pair of back ticks.

 ## Nested Structure

-You can create nested structure with the following syntax.
+To create nested structure, use the following syntax:

 ``` bash
 amur resource User posts:[{ title:String content:String comments:[{ \